joelmoxley/founder-playbook/III. Market + Customer/06 - Corporate Partnerships - JDA/01 - EoE - Corporate Partnership JDA/md/02 - a - Halotechnics Cooperation Agreement with ABC.doc.md

 Halotechnics - This example of a technology development agreement between startup Halotechnics and a corporporate partner provides the legal structure for these two parties to work together on a technology collaboration.
-The corporate partner is to provide funds and technical advice, while Halotechnics provides the core technology expertise in a related new area.
-Jointly created intellectual property is to remain with Halotechnics, with an option to license made open to the corporate partner.
+The agreement specifies a work schedule with targets, along with a payment schedule and governance of how jointly created intellectual property will be handled.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)